-Creating a bully free environment begins with the mindfulness of the leadership responsible for the rest of the group.
-There are a variety of actions you can take to create an environment that decreases the potential for bullying behaviors to negatively impact all of those within the environment.
+Creating a bully free environment begins with increased mindfulness of the influence leadership has on the rest of the group.
+There are a variety of actions you can take to create an environment that decreases the potential for bullying behaviors to negatively impact all of those within the community.

 Actions that you may be able to do in your peer group, club, professional group, department and/or college to help create a bully free environment include: